charlieroberts/wgsl_live/README.md

 # wgsl_live

 ## Try it
 Make sure you're running Chrome or Edge on Windows or macOS.
 Firefox Nightly can work for some features (including for Linux).
+I personally haven't had much luck with Chromium / Chrome under Linux but you might do better, especially if you have a NVIDIA graphics card.
 [Playground](https://charlieroberts.github.io/wgsl_live)

 ## What is it?